LMS Stanier Class 5 4-6-0 4932: Preservation

 After being bought from British Railways for preservation it was used on the mainline between overhauls.
 It in the early days of preservation wore lined brunswick green.

 Acquired in 2008 by David Smith it was based at West Coast Railway's Carnforth MPD base.
 The engine as of 2018 was undergoing another overhaul with plans to return to the mainline on completion.

 In August 2022 the engine returned to service following an overhaul at Carnforth MPD outshopped in British Railways lined black with British Railways lettering on its tender.
-The engine carried this livery from January 1948 until early 1949 before being changed to the cycling lion crest, in preservation the engine also wore this livery while mainline certified in the late 1980's/early 1990's.
+The engine carried this livery from January 1948 until early 1949 before being changed to the cycling lion crest, in preservation the engine also wore this livery while mainline certified in the late 1980s/early 1990s.
 The engine undertook its first test run on 10 August running from Carnforth to Hellifield and back, and the engine worked its first revenue earning trip down the Cumbrian Coast and Furness Line while hauling the return leg of a "Cumbrian Coast Express" railtour from Carlisle to Carnforth on 24 September 2022.
 The London Euston to Carlisle via Shap Summit & Carnforth to London Euston legs being worked by British Rail Class 86 No. 86259 Les Ross.